vitessio/website/content/en/docs/15.0/user-guides/operating-vitess/backup-and-restore/backup-and-restore.md

 the right engine to decompress (so even if it gets changed, the `vttablet` will still be able to restore previous backups).

-If you want to use an external compressor/decompressor, you can you can do this by setting:
+If you want to use an external compressor/decompressor, you can do this by setting:
 - `--external-compressor` with the command that will actually compress the stream;
 - `--external-compressor-extension` (only if using xtrabackupengine): this will let you use the extension of the file saved
 - `--compression-engine-name` with the compatible engine that can decompress it.
 Use `external` if you are using an external engine not included in the above supported list.
 This value will be saved to the backup